LollosoSi/bruxism-detector/README.md

   - You're seeing the evaluation scores for the FFT.
 In the sketch, edit the `classify` function, specifically `return sum >= 55 <--- Edit this number ?
 1 : 0;`.
 Replace 55 with the lowest score you see when clenching, and above the highest you see when not clenching.
 Use plotter or whatever to get the idea.
   - You're good to go, upload the sketch one last time.
 Verify everything works as intended.
   - **IMPORTANT** if anything about the FFT is changed, you obviously should to re-train your model
+- Run `processing_fft_spectrum_sketch` on your computer to start logging, ensure it doesn't go to sleep.
+- Wear the electrodes, power the Arduino and you got a minute to get in bed without beeps.
+- Find the best position that wears your electrodes and cables the least: the Arduino can be mounted on the wall above your head, or move the bedside table behind your head.
+This way the electrode cables are straight from your head to the arduino and you can turn in the bed freely enough

 ## **Changing detection settings**